pytorch/vision/docs/source/models/swin_transformer.rst

 Model builders
 --------------

-The following model builders can be used to instanciate an SwinTransformer model.
+The following model builders can be used to instantiate an SwinTransformer model.
 `swin_t` can be instantiated with pre-trained weights and all others without.
 All the model builders internally rely on the ``torchvision.models.swin_transformer.SwinTransformer`` base class.
 Please refer to the `source code